Rebex

 By default, client authentication is disabled - certificate request handler is set to the built-in CertificateRequestHandler.NoCertificate handler that does not try to find any certificate and just informs the server that no certificate is available.

-However, client authentication can be enabled easily by using the second build-in certificate request handler that is able to searches the user's certificate store for a suitable certificate with a private key, and if one is found, it is used to authenticate the client.
+However, client authentication can be enabled easily by using the second built-in certificate request handler that is able to search the user's certificate store for a suitable certificate with a private key, and if one is found, it is used to authenticate the client:

 C#